itdxer/neupy/site/2015/07/04/visualize_backpropagation_algorithms.rst

 Let's define start point for our algorithms.
 As we can see from the figure above the position (-4, -4) is on the red part of the plot and the error for it would be approximetly 0.43, so we define default weights on this position.

 This function will train the network until the error will be smaller than `0.125`.
 Path for all networks would be the same.
 Every network starts at dot with coordinates `(-4, -4)` and finishes near the point with the closest value to `0.125`.
-The final result will depence on the selected algorithm.
+The final result will depend on the selected algorithm.

 Visualize Gradient Descent algorithms
 -------------------------------------